yashraj24october/Scientific-Calculator.github.io/README.md

 * Sweet Sound on each key press
 * Toggle button on top-right corner of  screen for Dark and Light mode switching that gives attractive experience of using calculator.
-* Automatically changing Background of screen
+* Automatic change of Background image of screen

 ________